raghavreddy342-dotcom/todo_app_python/README.md

-# todo_app_python
-# 📝 Python To-Do List App
+#  Python To-Do GUI App

-A simple command-line to-do list application built using Python.
+A simple To-Do List application built using Python and Tkinter with persistent file storage.

+---

 ##  Features
 - Add tasks
-- View tasks
 - Delete tasks
-- Simple and interactive CLI
+- Graphical User Interface (GUI)
+- Saves tasks using file handling

+---

+##  How it Works
+The app uses Tkinter for the interface and stores tasks in a text file to maintain data even after closing.

+---

-## Tech Used
+##  Tech Stack
 - Python
+- Tkinter

+---

 ##  How to Run
-python todo_app.py
+python todo_gui.py

+---

+##  Future Improvements
+- Add task editing
+- Add deadlines
+- Improve UI design

+---

 ##  Author
 Guru Raghav M